Everyone considering going to Georgia for such reasons as backpacking or hiking or mountain climbing, please be advised!

 South layla 3994 m, Gottfried Merzbacher, 1891

-Above the hut you can see the visible lowering in the range - it is layla Pass.
-The slight trail goes the that pass to another valley from which the summit of Layla can be attempted.
+Above the hut you can see the visible lowering in the range - it is Layla Pass.
+The slight trail goes through that pass to another valley from which the summit of Layla can be attempted.
 There are no trails or marked paths higher than the last stone hut behind the Layla Pass.

 No fees, no restrictions, no permits.
-Please respect the virgin purity of this mountains and leave no trace of your visit behind you.
+Please respect the virgin purity of these mountains and leave no trace of your visit behind you.

 Camping is allowed everywhere.